 6.3 Upgrading a Nodegrid Device using ZPE Cloud

-ZPE cloud enables managing on-demand and scheduled software updates of your Nodegrid devices.
+ZPE cloud enables managing on-demand and scheduled software updates of the Nodegrid devices.

-• Now: The update procedure will start right after you click the Save button.
+Now: The update procedure will start right after clicking the Save button.

-• Schedule: You can select the day and the hour of the device update.
+Schedule: Select the day and the hour of the device update.

 Note: Devices connected to ZPE Cloud through GSM / LTE or weak connections are not recommended to receive profiles bigger than 500MB, including SW Upgrade (around 700MB to 1,7GB), as it might affect your Data Usage plan and the connection might reset in the middle of the download, causing the Job failure.